-Shapely is a Python package for set-theoretic analysis and manipulation of planar features using (via Python's ctypes module) functions from the well known and widely deployed GEOS library.
+Shapely is a Python package for set-theoretic analysis and manipulation of planar features using functions from the well known and widely deployed GEOS library.
 GEOS, a port of the Java Topology Suite (JTS), is the geometry engine of the PostGIS spatial extension for the PostgreSQL RDBMS.
 The designs of JTS and GEOS are largely guided by the Open Geospatial Consortium's Simple Features Access Specification1 and Shapely adheres mainly to the same set of standard classes and operations.
-Shapely is thereby deeply rooted in the conventions of the geographic information systems (GIS) world, but aspires to be equally useful to programmers working on nonconventional problems.
+Shapely is thereby deeply rooted in the conventions of the geographic information systems (GIS) world, but aspires to be equally useful to programmers working on non-conventional problems.